Sai-Kale/DevOps/K8S/CKA/k8s_commands_&_yaml/README.md

   (creates a sample yml file for the pod creation)
 - kubectl get pods
   (gets the information about the list of current running pods)
+- kubectl get pods -o wide
+  (gives additional information like IP and node on which pods are running)
 - kubectl describe pod {pod_name}
   (describes the infirmation relavant to that pod.)
 - kubectl apply -f pod.yml